hhuebert/sobotify/README.md

 sobotify is a framework for turning a robot into a social robot.
 Currently it supports controlling the humanoid robots Pepper and NAO as well as Cozmo and initial support for MyKeepon.
 Additionally a virtual "robot", called stickman, can be user.
 It is planned to support further robots (Cue, Bioloid, ...).

-It has been tested with Python 3.8 (and Python 2.7 for accessing NAO/Pepper) on Windows 10.
+It has been tested with Python 3.8 and 3.10 (current version) for the main parts (and Python 2.7 for accessing NAO/Pepper) on Windows 10 and Windows 11.
 Future versions should also support Linux and MacOS.

 ## Sobotify Overview
 The following diagram shows an overview of the soboitfy framework structure.